 Now we faced the possibility we might miss our son’s master’s degree graduation.
 That was unthinkable.
 He had been studying in London for two years but the campus, the library where he spent many hours, and the tiny room he slept in, were blank for us.
 We had waited four years until his bachelor’s graduation to finally see the university in Philadelphia that had been such a special place for him.
 We had to be in London for July 2016.
 Our family had to be together again.

 We set the date.
 Our parents were so relieved they could finally expect us home.
 When we left they were healthy, but now old age and ill-health made returning home more urgent.

-I felt no sadness leaving the city John Cleese called the suicide capital of New Zealand.
+I felt no sadness leaving the city known as the suicide capital of New Zealand.
 I did feel a pang when we arrived in Auckland and even now as I write, emotion swells.
 I think back to when we first arrived – to the bright blue sky and palm-lined avenue leading from the airport to our new life.

-The 23-hour flight to London via Los Angeles was the longest journey as our little bird Rocky travelled alone in cargo.
-To my relief, he had seemed better for the couple of days before the flight.
+The 23-hour flight to London via Los Angeles was the longest journey as our little bird travelled alone in cargo.
+To my relief, he had seemed better the last two days before the flight.
 We couldn’t leave without him but every jolt and judder gripped my stomach.
 Heathrow couldn’t come quickly enough.

-Tired from the journey and the stressful and secretive circumstances in which we left, our homecoming was subdued.
-There was no-one to meet us as we came through Arrivals, but we had finally made it home.
+Our homecoming was subdued as we arrived tired from the journey and the stressful circumstances in which we left.
+There was no-one to meet us as we came through Arrivals – no tears of joy, but we had finally made it home.
 At the Animal Reception Centre, Rocky was there to greet us so loudly that everyone could hear.
-That was the best welcome.
+It was the best welcome.

-Financially we lost everything in New Zealand.
-The future looks nothing like we imagined at this stage of our lives and I’m anxious about that.
+Turning back the clock, I would have come home sooner.
+Living in another country has helped us grow in many ways, but financially we lost everything.
+I’m anxious about a future that looks nothing like we imagined at this stage of our lives.
 But we came home with Rocky, each other, and resilience.
 We can start re-building.